 6. Visit Eros Beach

-Eros Beach and Theros Beach Bar is one of the best well kept secrets of the island.
-An amazing and extremely relaxing beach bar situated at the edge of a beautiful white rock beach with crystal clear blue waters.
-Eros Beach, apart from being an extremely romantic and seclusive place, I believe it is an ideal location to get away from the touristic madness of other spots of Santorini.
+Eros Beach and Theros Beach Bar are among the island’s best-kept secrets.
+The bar is amazing and incredibly relaxing, situated at the edge of a beautiful white rock beach with crystal clear blue waters.
+Apart from being incredibly romantic and secluded, Eros Beach is also ideal for escaping the tourist madness of other spots on Santorini.

-- How To Get To Eros Beach: Unfortunately there is no local bus that can take you to Eros Beach and that means you have to drive there by yourself.
-Just follow the signs to Vlychada Beach and then you will find a sign for a right turn to Eros Beach and Theros Beach Bar.
-Be careful though because the road that leads to Eros Beach is not paved with asphalt.
-You don’t need a 4×4 but just be prepared for that.
+- How to Get to Eros Beach: Unfortunately, no local bus can take you to Eros Beach, which means you have to drive there by yourself.
+Just follow the signs to Vlychada Beach, and then you will find a sign for a right turn to Eros Beach and Theros Beach Bar.
+Be careful, though, because the road that leads to Eros Beach is not paved with asphalt.
+You don’t need a 4×4, but just be prepared for that.

 - Eros Beach on Google Maps